morris/vanilla-todo/README.md

 - Add/edit/delete custom to-do lists
 - Drag & drop to-do items across lists
 - Reorder custom to-do lists via drag & drop
-- Local Storage Persistence
+- Local Storage persistence

 Additionally, most interactions are smoothly animated at 60 frames per second.
-In particular, drag & drop gives proper visual feedback when reordering elements (an improvement over the original application).
+In particular, dragging and dropping gives proper visual feedback when elements are reordered (an improvement over the original application).

 One notable missing feature is Markdown support.
 It would be insensible to implement Markdown from scratch; this is a valid candidate for using